hujhax/austin-improv-wiki/Shows/Boys of Summer.md

 * 7/31/15: [[Performers/Kevin Miller|Kevin Miller]]
 * 8/1/15: [[Performers/Andrew Buck|Andrew Buck]]
 ### 2016 Run
-The show is scheduled to return to [[The Institution Theater]] in 2016.
+The show is scheduled to return to [[Theatres/The Institution Theater|The Institution Theater]] in 2016.

 ## Media
 ### Videos